 3.10 Dollars: All monies are stated in this agreement in terms of dollars issued by the United States of America.

-3.11 Eastern Time (“ET”): If Daylight savings time is legally observed at the Delivery Location at the time specified, then Eastern Daylight Time, otherwise Eastern Standard Time.
+3.11 ET: means Eastern Prevailing Time.

 3.12 Equitable Defenses: means any bankruptcy, insolvency, reorganization and other laws affecting creditors’ rights generally, and with regard to equitable remedies, the discretion of the court before which proceedings to obtain same may be pending.

 3.13 Force Majeure: The term "Force Majeure" means an event or circumstance which prevents one Party from performing its obligations under this Agreement, which event or circumstance was not anticipated as of the Effective Date of this Agreement, which is not within the reasonable control of, or the result of the negligence of, the Party claiming Force Majeure (Claiming Party), and which, by the exercise of due diligence, the Claiming Party is unable to overcome or avoid or cause to be avoided.
 Force Majeure shall not be based on (i) the loss of Buyer’s markets; (ii) Buyer’s inability economically to use or resell the Product(s) purchased hereunder; (iii) the loss or failure of Seller’s supply; or (iv) Seller’s ability to sell the Product(s) at a price greater than the Contract Price.
-Neither Party may raise a claim of Force Majeure based in whole or in part on curtailment by a Transmission Provider unless (i) such Party has contracted for Firm Transmission with a Transmission Provider for the Product(s) to be delivered to or received at the Delivery Location and (ii) such curtailment is due to “force majeure” or “uncontrollable force” or a similar term as defined under the Transmission Provider’s tariff; provided, however, that existence of the foregoing factors shall not be sufficient to conclusively or presumptively prove the existence of a Force Majeure absent a showing of other facts and circumstances which in the aggregate with such factors establish that a Force Majeure as defined in the first sentence hereof has occurred.
+Neither Party may raise a claim of Force Majeure based in whole or in part on curtailment by a Transmission Provider unless (i) such Party has contracted for Firm Transmission with a Transmission Provider for the Product(s) to be delivered to or received at the Delivery Point(s) and (ii) such curtailment is due to “force majeure” or “uncontrollable force” or a similar term as defined under the Transmission Provider’s tariff; provided, however, that existence of the foregoing factors shall not be sufficient to conclusively or presumptively prove the existence of a Force Majeure absent a showing of other facts and circumstances which in the aggregate with such factors establish that a Force Majeure as defined in the first sentence hereof has occurred.
 The applicability of Force Majeure under this Agreement is governed by the terms of the Product(s) specified herein.

 3.14 Gains: means, with respect to any Party, an amount equal to the present value of the economic benefit to it, if any (exclusive of Costs), resulting from the termination of a Terminated Transaction, determined in a commercially reasonable manner.